JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 Store all string resources in XML files in `composeResources/values` directories.
 A static accessor is generated for each item in each file.

+Compose Multiplatform supports an Emmet-like shorthand syntax for adding string resources, string arrays, and plurals directly in XML files.
+For example, when you type `test{Example}` or `s.test{Example}` in `strings.xml` and press **Tab**, it will automatically expand into `<string name="test">Example</string>`.

-For more information on how to localize strings for different locales, refer to the [guide on localizing strings](compose-localize-strings.md).
+To learn how to localize strings for different locales, refer to the [guide on localizing strings](compose-localize-strings.md).

 #### Simple strings